unifiedjs/rfcs/text/0000-convert-stringify-to-async.md

 Why are we doing this?
 The change allows for great fexibliy in implementing Compile plugins, by allowing `stringify` to return a promise.
+Additionally, this will ensure that plugins loaded via cli (unified-args) function the same as plugins loaded via `.use()`.
 What use cases does it support?
 Cases when Compile is naturally async.
 What is the expected outcome?

 Currently all implementations of Compile plugins must be sync, this is becasuse `stringify` is async and the results of the Complie plugin is used before internally in `stringify`.
 `unified-engine` uses `trough` to call `stringify`, `trough` implicitly handles middle-ware